macrogreg/sdk-dotnet/Doc/Articles/Temporal_SDK_for-DotNet_High-Level_Spec.md

     await worker.StartAsync();

-    // The app runs and handles Workflow and Activity Tasks until the user decides to shut it down.
+    // The app runs and handles Workflow and Activity Tasks until the user shuts it down.
     Console.WriteLine("Worker started.
 Press enter to terminate.");
     Console.ReadLine();

     // Initiate the shutdown of the worker.
-    // (The task completes when the shutdown sequence has been initiated by the underlying Core engine.)
+    // (The task completes when the shutdown sequence is initiated by the underlying Core lib.)

     await worker.RequestShutdownAsync();